-A commercial paper pays a fixed interest rate to the holder.
-Also, it is generally sold at a discount to its face value due to the somewhat risky nature of the unsecured security.
-The need for commercial paper often arises due to corporations facing a short-term need to cover their expenses.
+Commercial paper is sold at a discount to its face value to compensate the investor, as opposed to paying cash interest like a typical debt security.
+In other words, the difference between the face value at maturity and the investor’s discounted purchase price is the investor’s “profit.”
+The need for commercial paper often arises due to corporations facing a short-term need to cover expenses.

-A commercial paper is often referred to as an unsecured promissory note, as the security is not supported by anything other than the issuer’s promise to repay the face value at the maturity date specified on the note.
-The issuer also must maintain the pre-specified interest payments throughout the duration of the debt.
+Commercial paper is often referred to as an unsecured promissory note, as the security is not supported by anything other than the issuer’s promise to repay the face value at the maturity date specified on the note.

 Risks of Commercial Paper